Randall Garrett: Biography and writing career

+Garrett's novelette "Hepcats of Venus" was the cover story on the January 1962 Fantastic.

+Cover of Unwise Child by Garrett.

 Garrett is best known for the "Lord Darcy" books — the novel Too Many Magicians and two short story collections — set in an alternate world where a joint Anglo-French empire still led by a Plantagenet dynasty has survived into the twentieth century and where magic works and has been scientifically codified.
 The Darcy books are rich in jokes, puns, and references (particularly to works of detective and spy fiction: Lord Darcy is modeled on Sherlock Holmes), elements often appearing in the shorter works about the detective.
 Michael Kurland wrote two additional Lord Darcy novels after Garrett's death.

 Garrett wrote under a variety of pseudonyms, including: David Gordon; John Gordon; Darrel T. Langart (an anagram of his name); Alexander Blade; Richard Greer; Ivar Jorgensen; Clyde Mitchell; Leonard G. Spencer; S. M. Tenneshaw; and Gerald Vance.
 He was also a founding member of the Society for Creative Anachronism (SCA), as "Randall of Hightower" (a pun on "garret").
 The short novel Brain Twister, written by Garrett with author Laurence Janifer (using the joint pseudonym Mark Phillips), was nominated for the Hugo Award for Best Novel in 1960.

 An inveterate punster (defining a pun as "the odor given off by a decaying mind"), Garrett was a favorite guest at science fiction conventions and a friend to many fans, especially in Southern California.
 According to various anecdotes in a tribute volume, Garrett was cherished by his friends, who often repeated anecdotes of his behavior, but horrified many women, to whom he routinely introduced himself with obscene propositions.
 For example, he introduced himself to Marion Zimmer Bradley with the Latin sentence "Coito ergo sum", (sic) which she did not understand until it was explained to her some time later as an obscene pun on "cogito ergo sum", and at another time to a pregnant Anne McCaffrey with "sly innuendoes" that horrified her.
-Philip José Farmer recounted an anecdote where Garrett was punched by his then-wife for having a pair of someone else's lace underpants in his pocket, later being seen running naked through a hotel after having been caught having sex with another woman in the wrong room (presumably also the wrong woman).
+Philip José Farmer recounted an anecdote where Garrett was punched by his then-wife for having a pair of someone else's lace panties in his pocket, later being seen running naked through a hotel after having been caught having sex with another woman in the wrong room (presumably also the wrong woman).